fblpalmeira/pcir_test/README.md

 ### Pratical example: Univariate model

 This study used in the example assessed wildlife value orientations, management action acceptability, and wildlife-associated recreation behaviors in six western states in US.
 We used data for the state of Alaska on a series of items dealing with bear management.
-Subjects were then asked to rate the acceptability of five different management responses (e.g., leave the bear alone, capture and destroy the bear).
+Subjects were then asked to rate the acceptability of five different management responses (e.g., leave the bear alone, capture and destroy the bear)(Table 1).

 **Table 1.** Alaskan Respondents’ Ratings of Acceptability of “Leave the Bear Alone”.